Advances in the Digitalisation of the Process Industries Conference

 Carl Jackson, Johnson Matthey, UK

-Showcasing a novel hybrid modelling strategy, Carl explores how combining machine learning with population balance modelling enhances particle size reduction processes in jet mills – driving performance in demanding pharmaceutical and fine chemical applications.
+Showcasing a novel hybrid modelling strategy, Carl will explore how combining machine learning with population balance modelling enhances particle size reduction processes in jet mills – driving performance in demanding pharmaceutical and fine chemical applications.

 17:15–17:30 Closing session